From travel money to everyday spending, prepaid credit cards give you secure and convenient access to your own cash when you need it.

 Depending on the prepaid credit card you choose, you will be able to apply online or in person at participating retailers and bank branches.
-While each application varies, the following list outlines common requirements you need to meet to get a prepaid credit card:
+While the application details are different for each card, here are the most common requirements you need to meet to get a prepaid credit card:

 - Age.
 Some prepaid credit cards specify a minimum age for cardholders or will limit the available balance if a person is under a certain age.
-For example, the Coles Reloadable Mastercard requires you to be at least 18 years of age if you want to increase your card limit.
-Similarly, the Velocity Global Wallet® card requires you to be “over 18 years of age” to use it.
+For example, you must be at least 14 years of age to get the CommBank Travel Money Card.
+Similarly, the Velocity Global Wallet® card requires you to be over 18 years of age to use it.

 - Personal details.
 You may need to provide personal details such as your full name, residential address, contact phone number and date of birth to help verify your identity.

 - Initial load amount.
 Some cards may require you to load a minimum amount onto the card when you first get it.

 - Card activation.
 You will need to activate the card before you can use it.
 This can be done in person, over the phone or online depending on the card.

 - PIN.
 Prepaid credit cards may come with an assigned PIN, or require you to choose a PIN when you activate the card.